Vladislav Davankov 2024 presidential campaign: Background

 The New People party was created in 2020 by Russian businessman Alexey Nechayev.
-In 2021, the party participated in the legislative election election for the first time and was able to gain 5.3% of the vote, gaining 13 seats in the State Duma.
+In 2021, the party participated in the legislative election for the first time and was able to gain 5.3% of the vote, gaining 13 seats in the State Duma.
 Vladislav Davankov was elected deputy chairman of the State Duma from the party.

 Davankov did not publicly announce his participation in the elections, which is why the name of the candidate was not known before the party congress.
 At the end of 2022, there were rumors about the possible nomination by the New People party of former Finance Minister Alexei Kudrin as a presidential candidate.
 The possibility of Kudrin's nomination for president was not ruled out by party leader Alexei Nechaev.

 In early December 2023, the New People's press service announced that the party was considering three candidates for the presidential nomination, namely Vladislav Davankov, State Duma deputy and former mayor of Yakutsk Sardana Avksentyeva and party leader Alexey Nechayev.

 In 2023, Vladislav Davankov was a candidate for Mayor of Moscow.
 In the election held in September 2023, Davankov took 4th place, gaining 5.3% of the vote.